I've been teaching private lessons since 2003 and currently available to teach lessons at your home and online.

 I've successfully taught hundreds of different students since 2003, from 5-year-old with special needs, to middle-aged professional opera singers, to 65-year-old doctors of music.
 I've created and led a workshop about singing called, "The Whole Body Singer" and written several articles about music and music education.
 My extensive knowledge of the voice has encouraged and enriched hundreds of singers and prepared many to win competitions, musicals, pageants and auditions.
 Having both taught myself piano and received formal training at a conservatory has prepared me to teach almost anyone how to play.
 The intensive training and education that I received at Westminster Choir College in songwriting, music theory and sight reading has benefited my students at every level.
 My current work as singer and keyboardist in the acoustic rock duo, Timberwood, has strengthened my knowledge of a broad range of styles and genres.

-In the lessons that I teach, I'm laid back, positive and encouraging.
+In the lessons that I teach, I'm flexible, positive and encouraging.
 While I want my students to have fun and love music, not dread it, I expect hard work and persistence.
 I am caring, patient, nurturing, and compassionate.
 For piano lessons, I usually allow the student to choose a piece with which to warm up and then move on to technique and repertoire.
 In my voice lessons, I usually warm up the singer and discuss technique and sight-singing before focusing on song choices.
 Joan Frey Boytim wrote a book for voice that I like to use, and I like the Estelle Liebling exercises for the more advanced singer.
 Hanon exercises are a big part of my piano curriculum, and I enjoy the Bastien and Alfred books for young and old.
 I have used completely random songs pulled out of a piano bench and a karaoke CD for kids.
 I will use almost anything I can get my hands on if it means effectively teaching music.
 Parents are always welcome to observe lessons quietly.

 *** Travel Equipment ***